JoseLyraJunior/PySpatiaLiteTest/README.md

 Edit the call to createGeoDB (last line in the PySpatialiteTest.py) and replace with your setup, if neeeded; first argument is path to the database relative to the script, and the second is path to the mod_spatialite.dll directory.

-It should create a spatially enabled 5,4 Mb sqlite database in TestOut directory.
+First, it should create a spatially enabled 5,4 Mb sqlite database in TestOut directory.
+Then, during test it should store several hundred thousand new entries, enlarging db up to 46 Mb.